Operator growth bounds from graph theory: Epilogue

-(\emph{6}) Similarly, it would be interesting to check if Theorem~\ref{theor3} and/or Theorem~\ref{theor4} ever correctly reproduce the speed of light in lattice discretizations of Lorentz-invariant quantum field theory.
+(\emph{7}) Similarly, it would be interesting to check if Theorem~\ref{theor3} and/or Theorem~\ref{theor4} ever correctly reproduces the speed of light in lattice discretizations of Lorentz-invariant quantum field theory.

-(\emph{7}) If we replace Hamiltonian quantum evolution in a simple random ensemble with Brownian Hamiltonian evolution \cite{lashkari, lucas1903}, where each coupling constant $J_X(t)$ is an independent Brownian motion, we expect that the genus expansion of Theorem~\ref{theor4} truncates at leading order (genus 0).
+(\emph{8}) If we replace Hamiltonian quantum evolution in a simple random ensemble with Brownian Hamiltonian evolution \cite{lashkari, lucas1903}, where each coupling constant $J_X(t)$ is an independent Brownian motion, we expect that the genus expansion of Theorem~\ref{theor4} truncates at leading order (genus 0).
 It is an important question whether the recent models of quantum dynamics employing random unitary circuits \cite{nahum, tibor} (which we anticipate are similar in most respects to Brownian evolution) therefore miss any qualitatively important aspects of quantum dynamics in simple random Hamiltonian ensembles (as they do in the specialized model of \cite{lucas1903}).
+Progress along these lines appears in \cite{chen2021concentration}, which combined theorem~\ref{theor3} with tool from matrix martingales.

-(\emph{8}) As this paper is rigorous, the high genus terms of the topological expansion in Theorem~\ref{theor4} made it very challenging to prove (\ref{eq:susskind}) for regular systems.
+(\emph{9}) As this paper is rigorous, the high genus terms of the topological expansion in Theorem~\ref{theor4} made it very challenging to prove (\ref{eq:susskind}) for regular systems.
 It is plausible that for irreducible causal tree pairs whose causal graph is of high genus, summing over the many creeping sequences of couplings lead to destructive interference in operator growth.
 It would be worthwhile to check if this interference can be proved in simple models.
 These results may have important implications about holographic quantum gravity.

-(\emph{9}) It would be interesting if our topological generalization of the interaction picture of quantum mechanics has an elegant interpretation in a path integral formulation of quantum mechanics.
+(\emph{10}) It would be interesting if our topological generalization of the interaction picture of quantum mechanics has an elegant interpretation in a path integral formulation of quantum mechanics.

+(\emph{11}) A notoriously challenging problem in mathematical physics, which we did not touch on in this paper, is the study of systems with power-law interactions.
+The traditional Lieb-Robinson theorem \cite{hastings} says that commutators between operators separated by distance $r$ can grow large in a time $t\sim \log r$.
+Numerous recent works \cite{Tran_2019_polyLC,alpha_3_chenlucas,strictlylinear_KS,tran2021optimal} have ultimately proved the existence of a linear light cone in operator norm for sufficiently large $\alpha$, and demonstrated the optimality of the resulting bounds.
+In particular ~\cite{alpha_3_chenlucas} directly followed the methods proposed in this paper, choosing an alternative set of equivalence classes and irreducible paths to present the first proof that a ``Lieb-Robinson velocity" was finite in one-dimensional models with power-law interactions.
+Interestingly, the shape of Frobenius light cone is qualitatively different from the operator norm~\cite{hierarachy,Kuwahara_OTOC, chen2021optimal}.